finos/htc-grid/docs/workshop/content/20_deploy_htc/80_submitting_tasks/_index.en.md

 weight: 90
 ---

-Great !
+Great!
 HTC-Grid has been deployed and now we can run a few tasks.
 The default installation of HTC-Grid comes with a [python test client application](https://github.com/ruecarlo/aws-htc-grid/blob/main/examples/client/python/client.py) that runs a [C++ test worker](https://github.com/ruecarlo/aws-htc-grid/tree/main/examples/workloads/c%2B%2B/mock_computation).

 Before we exectute the job, let's to the following, on your IDE, open two more terminals.